LambethCouncil/govspeak-drupal/README.md

 - Place the govspeak-drupal directory in sites/all/modules directory of your Drupal installation.
 - Enable the module in the admin section of your Drupal install.

-# Extensions
+# How to write Govspeak

-In addition to the [standard Markdown syntax](http://daringfireball.net/projects/markdown/syntax "Markdown syntax"), we have added our own extensions.
+For standard things like headings, tables and links, follow the [standard Markdown syntax](http://daringfireball.net/projects/markdown/syntax "Markdown syntax").

 ## Callouts